-PRECIOUS-Gold prices hold steady ahead of Fed rate decision
+PRECIOUS-Gold prices slip as dollar firms ahead of Fed rate decision

 * Expected to raise rates

-* Investors look for clues on policy outlook
+* Investors seek clues on policy outlook

-* Technical indicators suggest gold to fall (Updates throughout, moves dateline from BENGALURU)
+* Technical indicators suggest gold to fall (Updates prices)

 By Peter Hobson

-LONDON, Sept 26 (Reuters) - Gold prices held steady on Wednesday as investors waited for the results of a Federal Reserve meeting later in the day that is expected to raise U.S. interest rates and hint at the outlook for future rate increases.
+LONDON, Sept 26 (Reuters) - Gold prices fell on Wednesday as the dollar strengthened ahead of the results of a Federal Reserve meeting later in the day that is expected to raise U.S. interest rates and hint at the outlook for future rate increases.

-Gold is sensitive to higher rates because they push up U.S. bond yields, reducing the attraction of non-yielding bullion, and tend to boost the dollar, making gold more expensive for buyers with other currencies.
+Gold is sensitive to higher interest rates because they tend to boost the dollar, making gold more expensive for buyers with other currencies.

+They also push up U.S. bond yields, reducing the attraction of non-yielding bullion.

-A rate hike - the third this year - in an announcement at 1800 GMT is anticipated and is therefore unlikely to shift prices, said FOREX.com analyst Fawad Razaqzada.
+A Fed rate hike - the third this year - in an announcement at 1800 GMT is anticipated and is therefore unlikely to shift gold prices, said FOREX.com analyst Fawad Razaqzada.

-Investors will instead be looking to the Fed’s economic and interest rate projections and a news conference by Chairman Jerome Powell for something to shift gold from its recent trading range of $1,190-$1,210 an ounce.
+Markets will instead be looking to the Fed’s economic and interest rate projections and a news conference by Chairman Jerome Powell for something to move gold from its recent trading range of $1,190-$1,210 an ounce.

 “If the Fed appears more dovish than expected we may see a break-out for gold,” Razaqzada said, adding that without a surprise, gold was unlikely to move much.